sakimarquis/hdx.github.io/_pages/about.md

 # About me

 I'm a psychology PhD student at the University of Arizona.
-I am in the Cognitive Neural System Program working with Robert Wilson and Arne Ekstrom.
-Prior to my PhD, I worked with Xue-Xin Wei at UT Austin, and Da-Hui Wang at Beijing Normal University.
+I am in the Cognition and Neural Systems Program working with [Robert Wilson](https://scholar.google.com/citations?user=4LxikSIAAAAJ&hl=en&oi=ao) and [Arne Ekstrom](https://scholar.google.com/citations?user=k21FbKYAAAAJ&hl=en&oi=ao).
+Prior to my PhD, I worked with [Xue-Xin Wei](https://scholar.google.com/citations?user=7Pd1QzwAAAAJ&hl=en&oi=ao) at UT Austin, and [Da-Hui Wang](https://scholar.google.com/citations?user=6BkFUZcAAAAJ&hl=en&oi=sra) at Beijing Normal University.
 Before that, I used EEG to study working memory.
 Before that, I studied counseling psychology with a focus on cognitive behavioral therapy.

 The pronunciation of my name is "HWAH-doang SHAWNG".